adrghph/ftp-in-tanzu/README.md

 In an environment where HAProxy is configured with three network interfaces, the topology is built around three main segments: the Management network, the Workload network, and the Frontend network.
 Each one plays a specific role in the architecture:

-- The Management network connects the Supervisor control plane VMs (CPVMs) with the HAProxy VM.
+- The **Management network** connects the Supervisor control plane VMs (CPVMs) with the HAProxy VM.
 This is the administrative layer used by vCenter.
-- The Workload network carries internal Kubernetes traffic.
+- The **Workload network** carries internal Kubernetes traffic.
 It links the Supervisor VMs to the TKG nodes and allows HAProxy to route traffic throughout the environment.
 Each TKG node (control plane or worker) receives an IP from this network, based on a reserved IP range defined during deployment.
-- The Frontend network exposes services to external users or systems.
+- The **Frontend network** exposes services to external users or systems.
 This is where LoadBalancer-type services become reachable through virtual IPs (VIPs) managed and distributed by HAProxy, using a reserved IP range configured during setup.

 There are two types of LoadBalancer services handled by HAProxy and exposed through the Frontend network:

-- Control Plane LB (port 6443): Automatically created by the Supervisor to expose the Kubernetes API of TKG clusters.
+- **Control Plane LB (port 6443)**: Automatically created by the Supervisor to expose the Kubernetes API of TKG clusters.
-- User LB Services: Created by users within TKG clusters.
+- **User LB Services**: Created by users within TKG clusters.
 These services are assigned dynamic external IPs.

 The Supervisor-managed HAProxy works well for standard use cases involving Kubernetes Services of type LoadBalancer.
 However, it quickly shows its limitations when trying to expose older or less compatible protocols, such as passive-mode FTP.